itaylorm/Login/README.md

 # Base Types
 The Common UIKit contains the root level items that the app inherits from that provide common functionality.
 BaseView contains the common methods for a UIView.
 BaseViewController has common methods for displaying a controller.
 BaseNavigationController contains all the common methods for displaying the navigation controller views.
 NavigationAction provides a means to determine if a view has been displayed or is to be displayed

+# Open Issue
+There currently a non-breaking error "Unbalanced calls to begin/end appearance transitions for <Login.MainViewController: 0x104e859a0>."